 Why Does Rust Happen?

-Rust is happening because moisture is getting past the finish on the hinge and starting to rust the steel base.
-It is the iron in the steel that is rusting (oxidizing).
+Rust happens when moisture gets past the finish on the hinge and starts to rust the steel base.
+It is the iron in the steel that rusts (oxidizes).
 Eventually, the metal will be degraded and will seize the hinge up.
 When this happens, the hinge won’t be able to operate properly and the gate will fall off the post.

 How Does Galvanization Help?

 Of course, the next question is “what is galvanization?”
 Galvanization is the process by which a manufacturer applies a zinc coating to steel to inhibit rust formation.
 There are two main ways of doing this: either electroplating it or hot dipping it.
 Electroplating gives a thinner smoother layer of zinc to the steel and will help in rust prevention.
 However, this will eventually fail at some point since the layer is thin.
 Hot dipping is when the factory takes the steel item and dips it in molten zinc.
 Dipping gives the item a much thicker layer of zinc protection.
 This process also gives the item a rougher texture.

 Gatemate by Abbey Trading offers many of their gate hardware items in the premium hot-dipped galvanized.
 If the silver zinc color isn’t your first choice, you can also check out other options; they have most products black powder coated.
 The hot-dipped galvanized and the black powder coat offers the rust-resisting properties you need for coastal areas.

 Outside the Coast?

 If you are not on a coastal area, Abbey Trading also offers electroplated zinc and black powder coat over the electroplate.
 These two finishes are completely acceptable for non-coastal areas.

 Featured Image from Abbey Trading.